benda18/eclipse/README.md

 # [SIMPLE] Eclipse Planning Tools

 ## BACKGROUND
 The 2024 total solar eclipse that crossed North America on April 8th was the last chance for many of us to see a total solar eclipse for the next 21 years.
 NASA estimates that 150 million people lived within 200 miles of totality, 5 times as many people as the 2017 eclipse that also crossed the continental US.
+Many useful web tools and resources existed leading up to the 2024 event to help plan where and when to go to best see the eclipse.
+All were useful but few in the way I needed - a simple tool just gave you the basic planning information for a US mailing address - a timeline of the eclipse for that location, whether totality could be seen, etc.  So I created the tool that I wanted as a Shiny webapp in R.

 ## PURPOSE/GOALS
-Many useful web tools and resources existed leading up to the 2024 event to help plan where and when to go to best see the eclipse.
-All were useful but few in the way I needed - a simple tool just gave you the basic planning information for a US mailing address - a timeline of the eclipse for that location, whether totality could be seen, etc.  So I created the tool that I wanted.
+To create a simple web-based app useful for evaluating locations for eclipse suitability in advance as well as accessing geographically-specific eclipse timielines.
+While most people will understand the eclipse to be peaking mid-afternoon, that time could range +/- 90 minutes depending on longitude (x-axis).

 A secondary goal of this project was to improve my R programming skills, particularly in communicating better interactively using [Shiny](https://shiny.posit.co/) and [Leaflet](https://leafletjs.com/).

 ## HOW IT WORKS